 Yay!
 I made it!

 We started pumpkin picking and going to Boo at the Zoo when my two oldest were very young.
 We continued to go until last year.
 This year I thought I was going to die!
 I could not let go of those traditions just because my children have grown up…but I had to!
-Julian and Julissa are always busy on the weekends and Julieta says she is too old for that (she will be 13 in a few days!) so there was no way we were all going to go.
+Julian and Julissa are always busy on the weekends.
+So there was no way we were all going to go.
 I have struggled so much with my children growing up, with the changes that it brings on.
 It seems so much easier for men!
 UGH!
 But I am proud to say that this fall season has come upon us and I have not fallen apart!
 Maybe one day soon we can make new and different traditions that work for all of us again!

 I remember a couple of times going to visit with my sister when she has gone to different cities for work.
 I loved doing that!
 It was always a girls trip with me, my sister and two best friends.
 We haven’t gone on a “mini vacation” in a long time.
 I remember for breakfast during those trips having a leisurely breakfast at Starbucks with a nice coffee and delicious pastry or piece of bread.
 Aahhhh How I miss that!
 I saw a recipe for some Starbucks Pumpkin Pound Cake and I had to try it!

 Just look at it…so inviting and moist; telling me to jump on a plane and go on a mini vacation!
 Promising me a great start to a super fun day…but then I remember that I am at home and not in New Orleans, Las Vegas, or Los Angeles.
 Good times, people, good times!